evaera/Votum/README.md

 - [x] Motion expiration
 - [x] Define which people can vote or call motions
 - [x] Add status message and web page to show where to invite from Discord
+- [x] Generalized configuration command
   - [ ] Allow mandatory reasons to be configurable
+  - [ ] Allow motion mention to be configurable
 - [ ] A command to show historical motion history
 - [ ] Update to support sharding